Best Inversion Tables for Back Pain Relief

 What Are the Potential Risks and Side Effects?

-Headache following inversion affects some users, likely related to the temporary increase in cranial blood pressure.
+Headache following inversion affects some users, likely related to temporary increase in cranial blood pressure.
 These headaches typically resolve within 30-60 minutes.
-If headaches persist longer than 2 hours or worsen over multiple sessions, discontinue use and consult a healthcare provider.
+If headaches persist longer than 2 hours or worsen over multiple sessions, discontinue use and consult healthcare provider.

 - Severe headache during or after use